Without a lead funnel (more popularly known as the sales funnel), your business is a dud.

 To measure goals in Google Analytics, you’ll need specific (but hidden) pages like “thank you” pages that only load when a certain action is taken.

-Thank you page when people use contact form: /contact-thanks/
+Thank you page when people use the contact form: /contact-thanks/

 Thank you page when people signup as leads for your offer:/lead-thank-you/